Education in South Africa: Performance

 An independent study by Stellenbosch University researchers found that undue union influence and "critical educational factors", including weak institutional functionality, uneducated teachers and insufficient learning time, were responsible for poor academic performance in South Africa.
 Due to poor academic performance, teen pregnancy and crime the country has a high dropout rate.
 In 2020 seven Limpopo schools (down from 9 the previous year, and among 18 nationwide) obtained a 0% pass rate in the National Senior Certificate exams.
 The locally dismal performance was ascribed to uncommitted teachers, proximity of schools to taverns, inactive governing bodies and the apartheid legacy.
+School curricula and structuring of exams has been criticized as following an antiquated paradigm which does not cater to the requirements of innovation or the 4IR economy, while not addressing real-life problems like finding a job, thinking critically or conducting original research.